IzumiiHD/Pixelit/README.md

 # Pixelit

-Welcome to Pixelit, The first Blooket private server to use pixel art!
-An Open Source Blooket Server Created In NodeJS

-Created by IzumiiHD, Iamgamedude, Buenar, SOUNDGOD, ThatPlanet and Packman28.
+The very first blooket private server to use pixel art created in Javascript Created by IzumiiHD, Iamgamedude, Buenar, SOUNDGOD, ThatPlanet and Packman28.